s-nakaoka/choreonoid-doc/en/simulation/execution-and-playback.rst

  No result is recorded.
 The simulation result can be checked only while the simulation is in execution.

 The mode is set to "full" by default.
-Normally, the recording mode should be set to "full" as it is the best you can replay or analyse the result of a simulation for the entire period of the simulation.
+Normally, the recording mode should be set to "full" as it is the best you can replay or analyze the result of a simulation for the entire period of the simulation.

 However, sufficient memory space is required to record all simulation results.
 The more the simulation targets or the longer the simulation time, the higher the memory consumption.
 Should the memory used to record simulation results exceeds the free memory space, Choreonoid may go down in the middle of the simulation.
 So, you have to be careful.